papimenon/docs/docs/pages/syntactic_sdk/api_bridge_agent.md

 ## Tyk Configuration

 This plugin relies on [Tyk OAS API Definition](https://tyk.io/docs/api-management/gateway-config-tyk-oas/).

+You need to apply some configuration when:
+- you add a new service
+- you want to activate the new cross-api interface
+- you want to activate the mcp interface
+- you add the support for a new MCP server

+### Adding a new Service

-To use it, you need to add the plugin to the `postPlugins` and `responsePlugins` sections of the `x-tyk-api-gateway` section:
+Add the plugin to the `postPlugins` and `responsePlugins` sections of the `x-tyk-api-gateway` section:

 ```json
 "x-tyk-api-gateway": {